wkhayrattee/WordPress-With-Composer/README.md

 It is always highly easy to upgrade.
 That, in itself is incredible!
 Anyway, so I wanted to be able to use GIT & a composer approach to my workflow and hence came up with this.

+### ### Your Feedback
-It's not (yet) the perfect workflow, so I would love to hear from you as well. **Although, to reassure you, I have been using this in PRODUCTION for the last 4yrs and counting.**
+If you use this project, I would love to hear from you as well.
+I may feature your project in here to showcase.
+So get in touch.

 NOTE: